 Meet the Farmer: Ivy of Manor Rock Farm on Lard Love, Ethical Meat, and Feeding the Hudson Valley

-Next up: Ivy from Manor Rock Farm.
-Ivy started in fashion and beauty supply chains and somehow ended up co-owning a farm and one of Hudson’s dreamiest restaurants with her partner Zack.
+Next up: Ivy, former cofounder of Manor Rock Farm.
+Ivy started in fashion and beauty supply chains and somehow ended up co-founding a farm and one of Hudson’s dreamiest restaurants.
 We talk about pandemic pivots, raising heritage pigs, and the truth behind “farm-to-table.”

-Harri: Hey, I'm Harri, founder of My Neighbor’s Tallow.
+Harri: Hey, I'm Harri, founder of My Neighbor’s.
 This is Meet the Farmer.
 So Ivy, what brought you to the Hudson Valley?

-Ivy: Originally I was at Bard College about ten or fifteen years ago.
-Then I’d moved to the city, but when Zack and I started dating, we started coming up here to look at areas where we could start gardening.
-During the pandemic, we found this house that just kind of spoke to us.
-It was a little bit beaten down and hadn't been lived in for over five years, but it had these great gardens.
+Ivy: Originally I was at Bard College and graduated ten years ago.
+Then I’d moved to the city, but during the pandemic, I had found this house and land that just kind of spoke to me.
+It was a little bit beaten down and hadn't been lived in for a few years, but it had these great bones and gardens.

 Harri: I love it!
 Sounds like a money pit, ha – just like ours, a 1770s farmhouse.
 So what got you interested in livestock and veggies?
 I know you mentioned WWOOFing before this.

 Ivy: Yeah, it really started because I was interested in sourcing and knowing where things come from.
-Visiting greenmarkets in the city made me want to grow my own food—to know the soil, the water, everything from seed to harvest.
+Visiting greenmarkets in the city made me want to learn more about food systems—to know the soil, the water, everything from seed to harvest.
 I was in procurement in the fashion and beauty world, so thinking about supply chains and sourcing just translated into food for me.
+I was also studying Landscape Architecture at the time and the opportunity to master plan a farm was hard to pass up.

 Harri: So was it like a homestead vibe at first?

 Ivy: Not quite.
-We weren’t trying to go off-grid.
-We started with a kitchen garden, but then friends kept coming up and we started doing pop-up dinners.
+We weren’t trying to go off-grid or be fully self-sufficient.
+We revived an existing kitchen garden to start.
 We always knew we wanted to be sharing the produce out with friends and chefs, then ultimately have something hospitality or restaurant based.

 Harri: Okay, let’s talk pigs.
 I know pigs are pretty fatty animals and you use a lot of the fat with charcuterie – just like I use a lot of the fat from the cow, at least the suet, for my tallow.
 What’s the fat-to-meat ratio you’re dealing with?